Kaimahi Whare Putunga

 The Primary ITO offers fruit and vegetable production courses and apprenticeships.

 Some employers may require you to have a a heavy truck driving licence, or forklift licence.

 There are no specific secondary education requirements to become a packhouse worker.
-However, agriculture and horticulture is useful.
+However, agricultural and horticultural science is useful.

 Packhouse workers need to be:

 - efficient and methodical

 - able to work as part of a team